Canterbury Cathedral: 18th century to the present

 The original towers of Christ Church Gate were removed in 1803 and were replaced in 1937.
 The statue of Christ was replaced in 1990 with a bronze sculpture of Christ by Klaus Ringwald.

 The original Norman northwest tower, which had a lead spire until 1705, was demolished in 1834 owing to structural concerns.
-It was replaced with a Perpendicular-style twin of the southwest tower (designed by Thomas Mapilton), now known as the "Arundel Tower", providing a more symmetrical appearance for the cathedral.
+It was replaced with a Perpendicular-style twin of the southwest tower (designed by Thomas Mapilton), now known as the Arundel Tower, providing a more symmetrical appearance for the cathedral.
 This was the last major structural alteration to the cathedral to be made.

 In 1866, there were six residentiary canonries, of which one was annexed to the Archdeaconry of Canterbury and another to that of Maidstone.
 In September 1872, a large portion of the Trinity Chapel roof was completely destroyed by fire.
 There was no significant damage to the stonework or interior and the damage was quickly repaired.

 During the bombing raids of the Second World War its library was destroyed, but the cathedral did not sustain extensive bomb damage; the local Fire Wardens doused any flames on the wooden roof.

 In 1986, a new Martyrdom Altar was installed in the northwest transept, on the spot where Thomas Becket was slain, the first new altar in the cathedral for 448 years.
 Mounted on the wall above it, there is a metal sculpture by Truro sculptor Giles Blomfield depicting a cross flanked by two bloodstained swords which, together with the shadows they cast, represent the four knights who killed Becket.
 A stone plaque also commemorates Pope John Paul II's visit to the United Kingdom in 1982.
 Antony Gormley's sculpture Transport was unveiled in the crypt in 2011.
 It is made from iron nails from the roof of the south-east transept.

 In 2015, Sarah Mullally and Rachel Treweek became the first women to be ordained as bishops in the cathedral, as Bishop of Crediton and Bishop of Gloucester respectively.
-In 2022, it was announced that David Monteith, who is openly gay and in a civil partnership, would serve as Dean of the Cathedral.
+In 2022, it was announced that David Monteith, who is gay and in a civil partnership, would serve as dean of the cathedral.
+His appointment was criticised by the Global South Fellowship of Anglican Churches (GSFA) and the Global Fellowship of Confessing Anglicans (GAFCON); the Church of England defended the decision stating that Monteith lives chastely with his partner.
+In 2024, the cathedral began offering blessings for same-sex couples "already in civil partnerships or civil marriages" or in "covenanted friendship" during ordinary or regular church services in accordance with "Prayers of Love and Faith".

 The cathedral is Regimental Church of the Princess of Wales's Royal Regiment and a graduation venue for the University of Kent and Canterbury Christ Church University.